eazynow/bootable-fun/README.md

 # Overview
-This is just some test asm files to try out booting off them.
+This is just some test files to try out booting off them.

 You require a virtual machine to boot these images.

 ## Setup
 1. install virtualbox
-2. install nasm
+2. for asm demos, install nasm

 ## Building an image from an assembly file
 1. First assemble the image using nasm: